The Transatlantic Trade and Investment Partnership (TTIP)

 The safety standards on which we rely daily for our food, medicines and cars.
 The energy and climate policies needed to save our planet.
 The new financial regulations designed to prevent banks from gambling with our money and creating another crisis.
 These are policies that should be determined in open, democratic venues where we have a say.

-In the official document outlining TTIP, the Obama administration has made clear that TTIP will not primarily target trade, but "behind-the-border" policies such as health, environmental and financial protections.
+In the official document outlining TTIP, the Obama administration made clear that TTIP would not primarily target trade, but "behind-the-border" policies such as health, environmental and financial protections.
 U.S. and European corporations call these safeguards on which we all rely "trade irritants," and have asked that they be eliminated via TTIP:

 European agribusiness corporations have listed U.S. safety standards for Grade A milk as an "obstacle" that they hope can be removed via TTIP.
 They acknowledge that the standards "were devised as a means of addressing the risk of food borne illnesses," but express hope the standards can be weakened because complying with them "is both highly cumbersome and expensive."